rossme/marvel/README.md

 - **Grape API**: The endpoints in the application use Grape API.
   - The API is versioned and follows RESTful conventions.
 - **Marvel API**: The application fetches data from the Marvel API.
+- **Logging**: There is extensive logging throughout the application.

 ### Middleware